openstack/keystone/doc/source/contributor/api_change_tutorial.rst

 Managers handle the business logic.
-Keystone provides the basic CRUD for role entities, that means that the role manager simply calls the driver with the arguments received from the controller, and then returns the driver's result back to controller.
+Keystone provides the basic CRUD for role entities, that means that the role manager simply calls the driver with the arguments received from the API resource, and then returns the driver's result back to API resource.
 Additionally, it handles the cache management.

 Thus, there is no manager change needed to make it able to operate role entities with the new `description` attribute.